 Login page finished design

 The finished login page utilises golden ratio that splits the page into two sections- login form and announcements.
-The client wanted an area where they could post important notices and announcements and they wanted the page to look nice even if there weren’t any announcements to show so I used a gradient background with some abstract shapes to give it a 3D feel.
+The client wanted an area where they could post important notices and announcements.
+They also wanted the page to look nice even if there weren’t any announcements so I used a gradient background with some abstract shapes to give it a 3D feel.

 Homepage finished design

 In regards to the homepage the feedback from stakeholders was very similar – they wanted to see key information about their own or their team’s profiles.
 Showing products and orders was a priority.
 In terms of UI design, I grouped relevant information and spaced it out using blocks to avoid overwhelming users.

 This application is responsive so I had to produce designs on mobile devices as well.
 Below you can see examples of the login page and the homepage.

 The feedback about this form in the current UI was that it was very long and confusing.
 In this design I focused on breaking down a very long form into manageable chunks and using input types that offer better usability.

 I included useful sorting and filtering options on this page.
 The client also wanted to show as many products as possible in two different views.